 Weebly also gives you payment processing options such as PayPal and credit card processing.
 But you should be aware that on the Pro plan, you’ll be charged a 3% fee on top of the fees charged by the payment gateway.
 The 3% fee is removed if you upgrade to at least the Business plan.

-WordPress offers the option to create an online store using a plugin like WooCommerce, which is a favorite among users and reviewers .
+WordPress offers the option to create an online store using a plugin like WooCommerce.
 WooCommerce is free to install, and it offers features similar to what Weebly offers, such as product galleries as well as color and size options.

 Another great thing about WooCommerce is that you can add additional modules (some free, others premium) if you want to offer subscriptions or memberships, for example.
 There are no additional fees for payment processing with WordPress; you simply pay whatever fees your chosen payment gateway charges.